Freddie de Guingand: Operation Overlord

 When Montgomery departed from the Eighth Army in late December 1943 to assume command of the 21st Army Group in Operation Overlord, the Allied invasion of Normandy, he took several officers with him.
 These included de Guingand, Graham, Williams and Brigadier George Richards.
 It was not the normal practice in the British Army for generals to take staff with them from one assignment to the next but Montgomery judged correctly that his fame as the victor of the Battle of El Alamein would overcome any objections.
 De Guingand and Graham were granted the acting rank of major-general on 15 January 1944, with de Guingand's promotion backdated to 1 December 1943.
-At 21st Army Group, de Guingand replaced Major-General William Morgan, who went to the Italy as Alexander's chief of staff.
+At 21st Army Group, de Guingand replaced Major-General William Morgan, who went to Italy as Alexander's chief of staff.
 There were comments in London clubs to the effect that "the Gentlemen are out and the Players are just going in to bat."